crowdbotics-apps/test-33274/README.md

 # test_33274

-This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)
+This is a repository for a web application developed with Django.
+I coded it from the scratch and deploy it using crowdbotics DevOps standards.

 ## Table of Contents